Hey there and thank you so much for being here! 🥰

 As travellers, and as humans, we should be mindful of this simple fact:

-Travelling means entering the home of others.
+Traveling means entering the home of others

 Of other people if we visit a new region or country.